oh2fih/securitytxt-tools/README.md

 The `Expires` field is updated to be 364 days in future (configurable) unless the (optional) PGP key used for signing expires earlier; in that case the key expiration date is used instead.
-The script does not test whether the same key is used for signing and referenced in the `Encryption` fields.
-However, the logic used for updating the `Expires` field assumes this (rather obvious) use case.
+The script also warns if the `Encryption` fields are referensing a different key than the one used for signing.

 The script can also be used to re-sign a security.txt file with an updated `Expires` field as the validation removes the current signature.